finos/common-cloud-controls/docs/governance/working-groups/community-structure/templates/charter.md

 ## Membership

-The membership structure of this working group, including roles and responsibilities.
+The membership structure of this working group.

+[WG] Lead: <*name of the WG lead*>

-***Note: Must adhere to the latest recommendations from the Community Structure working group.***
+***Note:*** Must adhere to the latest recommendations from the Community Structure working group.
+See [Community Organization](../recommendations/community-organisation.md#roles-definition-for-a-working-group)

 ## Meeting Cadence